Sylosis: Formation and Conclusion of an Age (2000–2009)

-Sylosis was formed in 2000 by guitarist Josh Middleton and bassist Carl Parnell who began playing extreme metal with other friends from school.
-Sylosis released a couple of EPs; 2006's Casting Shadows and 2007's The Supreme Oppressor in the UK on a small indie label, In at the Deep End Records.
-In December 2007 Sylosis signed with Nuclear Blast Records, and they released their debut album Conclusion of an Age in October 2008.
+Sylosis was formed in 2000 by guitarist Josh Middleton and bassist Carl Parnell, who began playing extreme metal with friends from school.
+Sylosis released a couple of EPs; 2006's Casting Shadows and 2007's The Supreme Oppressor in the UK on small indie label In at the Deep End Records.
+In December 2007, Sylosis signed with Nuclear Blast Records, and they released their debut album, Conclusion of an Age, in October 2008.

-On the style of their debut album, Conclusion of an Age, Middleton remarked, "The foundation of our sound is old school Bay Area thrash.
+Middleton remarked on the style of Conclusion of an Age, "The foundation of our sound is old school Bay Area thrash.
 We don't downtune and we don't play breakdowns.
 We do like to incorporate lots of different metal styles and textures into our music.
 We like make all of our songs really epic.
 We like progressive stuff, brutal stuff and melodic stuff."
-After recording their debut studio album, guitarist Gurneet Ahluwalia was replaced by ex-Viatrophy guitarist Alex Bailey, ready for the early 2009 European tour with The Black Dahlia Murder, Cephalic Carnage and Psycroptic.
+After recording their debut studio album, guitarist Gurneet Ahluwalia was replaced with ex-Viatrophy guitarist Alex Bailey in time for an early 2009 European tour with The Black Dahlia Murder, Cephalic Carnage and Psycroptic.

-Sylosis were one of the opening acts on the Tuborg (third) stage at Download Festival held at Castle Donington, along with appearances at the New England Metal and Hardcore Festival, and an opening slot on the Bohemia stage at Sonisphere Festival.
-A UK headline tour was announced for October/November 2009, but was cancelled as the band were offered an opening slot on the DragonForce UK tour in November/December 2009.
+Sylosis were an opening act on the third stage at Download Festival in Castle Donington, along with appearances at the New England Metal and Hardcore Festival, and an opening slot on the Bohemia stage at Sonisphere Festival.
+A UK headline tour was announced for October/November 2009, but was cancelled when the band were offered an opening slot on the DragonForce UK tour in November/December 2009.

 Edge of the Earth, Monolith, and RV Accident (2010–2013)

 Sylosis replaced Rise to Remain during the UK leg of As I Lay Dying's European tour in 2010.

-Sylosis entered the studio in 2010 to record their second full-length studio album, entitled Edge of the Earth; it was released in March 2011.
+Sylosis entered the studio in 2010 to record their second full-length studio album, Edge of the Earth, released in March 2011.

-They recorded a third studio album titled Monolith with Romesh Dodangoda in Wales at Monnow Valley Studio.
+They recorded a third studio album, Monolith, with Romesh Dodangoda in Wales at Monnow Valley Studio.
 Monolith was released on 5 October 2012 in Germany, 8 October 2012 in UK & Europe, 9 October 2012 in USA, and 10 October 2012 in Japan via Nuclear Blast Records.
-Since January 2013 the band have headlined a UK tour as well featuring on the Soundwave Festival in Australia.
-They also carried out a tour with the bands Hellyeah, In Flames and, headliner Lamb of God in late 2012.
+Since January 2013, the band have headlined a UK tour as well featuring on the Soundwave Festival in Australia.
+They toured with Hellyeah, In Flames and headliner Lamb of God in late 2012.
 The band had a main supporting role on a tour with Killswitch Engage in Europe during April and May 2013.
-Sylosis was announced as the opening band for the Trivium and DevilDriver North American co-headline tour with After the Burial as another supporting band.
+Sylosis were announced as the opening band for the Trivium and DevilDriver North American co-headline tour with After the Burial as another supporting band.
 The tour was scheduled for October and November.

-On 25 September, the members of Sylosis were involved in an RV accident, the injuries from which resulted in the withdrawal of their shows supporting Trivium and DevilDriver.
+On 25 September, the members of Sylosis were in an RV accident, the injuries from which resulted in the withdrawal of their shows supporting Trivium and DevilDriver.